annawein/recipe-project/README.md

 # Kitchen Hack
 ***Express - MongoDB - JavaScript - ES6 - Node.js - CSS - HTML***

-Kitchen Hack is a project that I started during an intensive 9-week coding bootcamp.
+Kitchen Hack is a project that I contributed to during an intensive 9-week coding bootcamp.
 After bootcamp, I remodeled the front-end and did some back-end work with the database.

 > #### Log in or Sign up
 >